Rostammahabadi/anomaly-detection/README.md

 A full-stack web application for uploading, parsing, and analyzing Apache access logs with AI-powered security insights and anomaly detection.

+## 📹 Video Walkthrough

+A video walkthrough demonstrating the application features and usage will be recorded separately.

 ## Features

 - **User Authentication**: Secure login/signup with JWT tokens